-For a reporting issuer with onlya few properties, it may be appropriate to make the disclosure for each property.
-Such disclosure may be unreasonably onerous for For a reporting issuer with many properties, and it may be more appropriate to summarize the information by major areas or for major projects.
-However, the convenience of aggregating properties will not justify disclosure of resources in a category or subcategory less specific than would otherwise be possible, and required to be disclosed by subsection 5.3(1) of NI 51-101.
+For a reporting issuer with a few properties, it may be appropriate to make the disclosure for each property.
+For a reporting issuer with many properties, it may be more appropriate to summarize the information by major areas or for major projects.
+However, the convenience of aggregating properties will not justify disclosure of resources in a category less specific than required to be disclosed by subsection 5.3 of NI 51-101.